-3. The University operates the Student Health Service and infirmary for students with mild illnesses.
-For severe illness, students are admitted to Vanderbilt University Hospital.
+3. The University operates the Student Health Service and Infirmary for students with mild illnesses.
+For major illnesses, students are admitted to Vanderbilt University Hospital.
 At hours when the Student Health Service is closed, students may receive medical care at the Emergency Service of the Vanderbilt University Hospital.
+A student identification card must be presented.

-Special medication, special services, X-ray examinations, special laboratory tests, fees to private physicians, and hospital room and board charges will be paid for by the student.
+Special medications, X-ray examinations, special laboratory tests, fees to private physicians, and hospital room and board charges which are not covered by the insurance will be paid by the student.